top of page

 Hospital stay

 The first day after the operation a light diet will be initiated and early mobilization is stimulated in order to avoid respiratory complications and to prevent potential blood clots in the legs and/or lungs.
 Adequate pain medication is provided.
 During the hospitalization, the dietitian will provide all the necessary nutritional advice for the first weeks after the operation.
-When the blood tests and clinical examination are reassuring, most patients can be discharged the second day after surgery.
+When the blood tests and clinical examination are reassuring, most patients can be discharged the first day after surgery.
 A first wound check with the general practitioner is scheduled after one week.
 The wounds are sutured with a self-dissolving suture, located within the wound itself, so no stitches need to be removed.

 When discharged from the hospital, a prescription for the following medication is provided: